miker704/Strife/patches2.md

     - Backed up old theme mutation observer to deprecated folder.
     - Backed up an alternative theme mutation observer to deprecated folder.
     - Backed up an old user settings function to deprecated folder.
+    - Moved User search modal styles to deprecated as the component is a test component that has not been used for a long time.

 ## Backend Changes